ibm-cloud-docs/EventStreams/eventstreams136.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Choosing between the three APIs on the Classic plan (deprecated)
+# Choosing between the three APIs on the Classic plan
 {: #choose_api_classic}

 {{site.data.keyword.messagehub}} supports three APIs on the Classic plan.
 Here's some information to help you choose which is most appropriate: